 The 1970’s brought Chamber support for the DNR to acquire the abandoned railroad corridor for a Rails-to-Trails project, now known as the Hiawatha Trail.
 The Chamber also sponsored blood drives, and during those years a doctor shortage prompted the Chamber to assist in the recruitment of a physician.

 In 1986, the log cabin was rescued from demolition by a group of citizens when the Chamber moved to their new office at its current location.
-Moved to Washington Park, the log building became the first Tomahawk Area Historical Museum.
+The log building was moved to Washington Park and became the first Tomahawk Area Historical Museum.